bazel-contrib/rules_nodejs/docs/Built-ins.md

 - `DEBUG`: used by some npm packages to print debugging logs
 - `NODE_DEBUG`: used by node.js itself to print more logs

-Note that, `DEBUG` is derived from bazel compilation mode if not present in --define.

 #### `entry_point`
 (*[label], mandatory*): The script which should be executed first, usually containing a main function.